ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-lifetime title="The lifetime of a Connection object"}

-In this diagram, the lifetime of a Connection object is broken into three phases:
+In this diagram, the lifetime of a Connection object is divided into three phases:
 pre-establishment, the Established state, and Termination.

 Pre-establishment is based around a Preconnection object, that contains various